Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Influence of temporal changes of videos

-\paragraph{Toy experiment.} We verify the above explanation further in a controlled manner through a toy experiment.
-We generate three toy datasets containing videos of eight frames for eight-class problems by combining eight types of background, eight types of object, and eight motion directions, as shown in Figure \ref{fig:toy_dataset}.
-(1) A combination of one type of background, one type of object, and one motion direction is assigned to each class, so that each of the background, object, and motion in a video contains class-relevant information.
-(2) A combination of one type of object and one motion direction is assigned to each class, while the background is randomly chosen.
-(3) Each class corresponds to one of the eight motion directions, and the background and object are chosen randomly.
+\textbf{Toy experiment.} We verify the above explanation further in a controlled manner through a toy experiment.
+We generate eight-frame-long videos containing a simple object moving in a certain direction on a simple background.
+The dataset is available at \url{https://github.com/J-H-Hwang/temporal_shuffling}.
+We consider eight types of background, eight types of object, and eight motion directions (Figure \ref{fig:toy_feature}) in order to pose an eight-class classification problem in each of three datasets.
+In Dataset 1, a combination of one type of background, one type of object, and one motion direction is assigned to each class, so that each of the background, object, and motion in a video contains class-relevant information.
+Figure \ref{fig:dataset-ex} (a) shows two samples for \{background: empty, object: empty circle, motion: right\} (upper rows) and two samples for \{background: diagonal crosshatch, object: full triangle, motion: left\} (lower rows).
+In Dataset 2, a combination of one type of object and one motion direction is assigned to each class, while the background is randomly chosen.
+Figure \ref{fig:dataset-ex} (b) shows two samples for \{object: full circle, motion: down and right\} (upper rows) and two samples for \{object: full square, motion: up and right\} (lower rows), where the background is chosen randomly in each sample.
+In Dataset 3, each class corresponds to one of the eight motion directions, and the background and object are chosen randomly.
+In Figure \ref{fig:dataset-ex} (c), we show two samples for \{motion: up and right\} (upper rows) and two samples for \{motion: down and right\} (lower rows) with random objects and backgrounds.
 The motion speed is constant in each video between 3 and 5 pixels per frame.
-Each dataset contains 1600 videos, among which 75\% is used for training and the rest for test.
-For each dataset, we train a 3D CNN model based on ResNet18 using the Adam algorithm \cite{adam}, where the 3$\times$3 convolutional layers are inflated to 3$\times$3$\times$3 convolutional layers.
-Figure \ref{fig:toy_randomizing} shows the accuracy for the three datasets under randomization of frame orders.
-When spatial cues in videos are related to the class labels, the models show robust recognition performance.
+Each dataset contains 1200 training videos and 400 test videos.
+For each dataset, we train a 3D CNN model based on ResNet18 using the Adam algorithm \citep{adam}, where the 3$\times$3 convolutional layers are inflated to 3$\times$3$\times$3 convolutional layers.
+Figure \ref{fig:toy_randomizing} shows the accuracy under randomization of frame orders for the three datasets.
+When the spatial cues in videos are related to the class labels (i.e., Dataset 1), the models show robust performance.
+The largest accuracy drop is observed in Dataset 3 where only temporal cues are class-relevant.
 These results also support that the models are trained to exploit spatial cues effectively, so they become robust to temporal destruction.